cisagov/Malcolm/sensor-iso/README.md

 ### <a name="ConfigForwarding"></a>Forwarding

-Select **Configure Forwarding** to set up forwarding logs and statistics from the sensor to an aggregator server, such as [Malcolm](https://github.com/idaholab/Malcolm) or another [Elastic Stack](https://www.elastic.co/products/)-based server.
+Select **Configure Forwarding** to set up forwarding logs and statistics from the sensor to an aggregator server, such as [Malcolm](https://github.com/idaholab/Malcolm).

 ![Configure forwarders](./docs/images/forwarder_config.png)